 Monzo

-Monzo has a business account for sole traders or the directors of a registered limited company by shares (Ltd).
+Monzo has a business account for sole traders or the directors of a limited companies (it may support other business types in the future).
 Multi-user access is available for limited companies.
 Just be aware that you need to have a personal account with Monzo before you can apply for a business account.

 To limit financial crime, you can pay in £5-£300 of cash in one go, and up to £1,000 every six months.